SpoudelSmash/312-Projects/README.md

 A simple card game played with 2+ players.
 Uses basic machine learning techniques for create a formidable AI opponent.

 ## Project Life
-My own version of John Conway's Game of Life.
+My take on John Conway's Game of Life.

 ## Project UTPod
 Implementation of a song library in cpp.